Rumon Gamba: Biography

 During the opening week of the European City of Culture festival in Umeå in January 2014, Gamba conducted a complete Beethoven symphony cycle in the Konsertsalen where each of the nine symphonies was prefaced by the premiere of a new work by a contemporary composer.
-Gamba commented that the aim was to do something which would "blow away cobwebs".

 The concerts were all broadcast on Swedish radio.
 Later that year he conducted Elektra in an outdoor production by Carlus Padrissa and La Fura dels Baus staged at a large business park in Umeå, Umestan Företagspark; a film was later issued on DVD.

+In January 2022, Gamba became chief conductor of the Oulu Symphony Orchestra.
+In February 2024, the Oulu Symphony Orchestra announced the extension of Gamba's contract as chief conductor through 2026.

 Gamba has made over 50 CDs of for the Chandos Records label, including their Film Music series.
 With the BBC Philharmonic, Gamba has recorded works of various composers, including Miklos Rozsa, Richard Addinsell, John Addison, Malcolm Arnold, Arnold Bax, Bernard Herrmann, Erich Wolfgang Korngold, and Ralph Vaughan Williams.
 With the Iceland Symphony Orchestra, he has recorded music of Vincent d'Indy.
 He has also recorded music of Lord Berners and Constant Lambert with the BBC Concert Orchestra.

-In 2014, Gamba gave the Australian premiere, and a rare concert performance, of the original 1915 version of Sibelius's 5th symphony.